Gamblersi/Gamblersi/README.md

 <div align="center">

-just a heads up, me being in so many titles isn't a big deal btw. just because u didn't get to be putted as the character of pt doesn't mean u get to talk shit about me or Make false accusations of me? it's horse game it's not the end of the world these titles were made for fun
+just a heads up, me being in so many titles isn't a big deal btw. just because u didn't get to be putted as the character of pt doesn't mean u get to talk shit about me or Make false accusations of me? it's horse game it's not the end of the world, these titles were made for fun

  <div <p align="center">